stormql/garg/Readme.md

 touch f1.js
 ```

-and then put this line of code in the file...
+and then put this line of code in the file **f1.js** you just created...

 ```
 export const key = 'github-auth-token-goes-here'